Visiting Sedona In December: 10 Things You Need To Know

 Driving our awesome Jeep Rubicon up a rocky Sedona off road trail in December

 Sedona is a year round destination with favorable weather conditions for all activities.
 That means you can rent a Jeep and drive Sedona’s best off road trails no matter the month you visit.
+With that said, a December trip gives you a shot at benefiting from two of our favorite perks; saving money and crowd-free off road trails.

-Unlike hiking trails which remain busy all year with little respite, there must be a tiny fractional decrease in the amount of interest in renting Jeeps during the month of December.
+Unlike hiking trails which remain busy all year with little respite, there must be a decrease in the amount of interest in renting Jeeps during the month of December because we were able to save $300 with a special deal.
+It meant we had 3 days of driving awesome Jeep trails like Broken Arrow Trail, Diamondback Gulch and Schnebly Hill Road with very few others around.

 Why Rent A Jeep?

 We were very lucky to be in Sedona when the price of a multi-day Jeep rental was discounted at Barlow Adventures.
-Visit Sedona in mid December and you might be able to pick up the same deal.
+Visit Sedona in mid-December and you might be able to pick up the same deal.

 6. What Can You Expect With Photography?